koha26/ChatApp-2.0/README.md

-# MK-Poker
+# ChatApp 2.0 by MIK
- This product will give you an opportunity to play poker game.
+ This product will give you an opportunity to communicate with your friends or not :)